Explore In-Context Segmentation via Latent Diffusion Models: Method

-\textbf{Meta-architectures.} As shown in Fig.~\ref{fig:method_train}, we explore two representative meta-architectures, namely Ref LDM-Seg-f and Ref LDM-Seg-n.
-The difference between them mainly lies in the \textit{optimization target} and \textit{denoising time steps}.
+\textbf{Meta-architectures.} As shown in Fig.~\ref{fig:method_train}, we explore two representative meta-architectures, namely LDIS-1 and LDIS-n.
+They mainly differ in the input formats, sampling steps, and optimization targets.

-\textbf{\emph{Ref LDM-Seg-f}} indicates \textbf{one-step denoising process} and the optimization target is the segmentation mask itself.
+\textbf{\emph{LDIS-1}} indicates \textbf{one-step sampling} and the optimization target is the segmentation mask itself.
 As shown in Fig.~\ref{fig:method_train}(a), a noise variant $\epsilon_t$ is added to the latent variant $z_q$.
-Our ICS model $f$, U-Net, takes as input the noisy latent $z_t = z_q+\epsilon_t$, where $\epsilon_t$ is the output of the noise scheduler, $t$ controls the noise strength.
-We adopt the low-rank adaptation strategy to maintain the knowledge of pre-trained weights and avoid catastrophic forgetting.
-All parameters are frozen except those \textit{q,k,v,o} projections in attention layers.
-We propose two optimization strategies that align the model outputs with the ground truth in the pixel space (\ref{equ:loss_feat1}) or in the latent space (\ref{equ:loss_feat1_latent}), respectively.
+The model takes as input the noisy latent $z_t = \sqrt{\overline{\alpha}_t}z_q+\sqrt{1-\overline{\alpha}_t}\epsilon_t$, where $\epsilon_t$ is the output of the noise scheduler, $t$ controls the noise strength.

+We propose two optimization strategies that align the model outputs with the ground truth in pixel space or latent space, respectively.
 We employ the L2 loss, typically used in LDM, rather than any explicit segmentation loss.

-where $\tilde{PM}_t = \mathcal{D}(\tilde{z}_t)$ and $z_{pm}=\mathcal{E}(PM)$.
+where $\tilde{\mathcal{M}}_t = \mathcal{D}(\tilde{z}_t)$ and $z_{p}=\mathcal{E}(\mathcal{M})$.

-In the inference stage, Ref LDM-Seg-f conducts only a one time step and outputs the segmentation (pseudo) masks.
+In the inference stage, LDIS-1 conducts only one-time step and outputs the segmentation (pseudo) masks.
 The video is treated as a sequence of images.
 The first frame and its annotation are used as prompts, and subsequent frames are inferred conditioned on it.
 For videos containing multiple categories, we first calculate the probability of each category as a foreground in turn and then select the category with the highest probability:

-where $\tilde{p}_c$ indicates the normalized foreground probability map for category $c$. $PM[i]$ means the value in channel $i$ of pseudo masks.
-It is obvious that $\tilde{p}_0$, as the background's probability, equals $1$.
+where $\tilde{p}_c$ indicates the normalized foreground probability map for category $c$. $C$ is the number of categories. $\mathcal{M}[i]$ means the value in channel $i$ of pseudo masks.
+It is evident that $\tilde{p}_0$, as the background's probability, equals $1$.

-\textbf{\emph{Ref LDM-Seg-n}} indicates \textbf{multi-step denoising process} and employs an indirect optimization strategy.
-Unlike Ref LDM-Seg-f, it starts from Gaussian noise and gradually denoises to get the final segmentation mask.
+\textbf{\emph{LDIS-n}} indicates \textbf{multi-step sampling} and employs an indirect optimization strategy.
+Unlike LDIS-1, it starts from Gaussian noise and gradually denoises to get the final segmentation mask.